MWRuszczycky/rubiks/README.md

 ## Known issues and to-do

-* Implement randomized starts rather than beginning with a solved cube.
-* Maybe allow user to choose their own colors.
+* Maybe allow user to choose their own colors?
 * Write a better README.
-* Improve the entry point and add help/about functionality.